 Shoreline’s home of King County has shown positive trends in this area, as much of the country has in the last half-decade.
 However, there is much progress to be made, with 94 opioid-attributed deaths reported in 2017, according to University of Washington studies.
 The same study also reflected increases in fentanyl-related fatalities, which might have contributed to the decline in incidents involving pharmaceuticals.

-The Centers for Disease Control note that as of 2017, there are still 58 opioid substances prescribed in America for every 100 individuals.
+The Centers for Disease Control notes that as of 2017, there are still 58 opioid substances prescribed in America for every 100 individuals.
 All told, roughly 17% of the country’s population had such a prescription filled throughout the year.
-The most alarming toll, per CDC data, are the estimated 46 overdose deaths that occur each day.
+The most alarming toll, per CDC data, is the estimated 46 overdose deaths that occur each day.
 The organization also states that prescribed drugs factored into more than one-third of fatal incidents, evidencing the threat they continue to represent.

 Divorce and Its Impact on Mental Health